longpractice/linux_kernel_index/mm/p.md

 ## _PAGE_DIRTY
 a flag in superfluous bit in PTE entry.
 It indicates whether the page is "dirty", that is, whether the page contents have been modified.

+## _PAGE_GLOBAL
+a flag in superfluous bit in PTE entry for x86.
+The TLB entries of pages with a set _PAGE_GLOBAL bit are not flushed from the TLBs during context switches.
+If possible, kernel pages are provided with this page.
+Since the kernel is always present at the same location in the virtual address space, this enhances system performce, a welcome effect as kernel data must be made available as quickly as possible.

 ## _PAGE_PRESENT
 a flag in superfluous bit in PTE entry that specifies whether the virtual page is present in RAM memory.
 This need not necessary be the case because pages may be swapped out into a swap area.